 In addition, networks of critical sites key to migration need to be safeguarded and managed properly.
 Supporting Important Bird and Biodiversity Areas (IBAs), as described by BirdLife International, provides migratory birds with the necessary feeding, breeding, nesting and sheltering grounds that are needed during their long flights.

-Ecological Connectivity and its importance
+Ecological Connectivity and Its Importance

-Connectivity is essential for migratory species, and important for a wide variety of ecological functions.
+Connectivity is essential for migratory species and important for a wide variety of ecological functions.
 It describes the natural and necessary movement of species and the flow of natural processes that sustain life on Earth.
 With 1 million species facing the risk of extinction within our generation, connectivity has become a central topic for biodiversity and sustainability.
 Migratory species move across the globe, running, swimming, or in the case of birds flying, connecting countries, people and continents through their migration routes.
 This migration can only be accomplished when animals are able to access the different sites and habitats that they rely upon along their pathways.
 These pathways transcend national borders, national plans and conservation priorities of any single country.
 Migratory birds connect countries and their conservation requires cooperation between countries and across national boundaries.

 Connectivity and Birds

 The flyways used by migratory birds connect different habitats.
 Often, these long-haul flight paths cross inhospitable terrains, such as deserts and open seas.
-Suitable habitats for wintering, as stop-over, staging and breeding sites are crucial for the survival of these birds.
+Suitable habitats for wintering, such as stop-over, staging, and breeding sites, are crucial for the survival of these birds.
 The ecological connectivity of these sites is important to the survival of migratory birds, but this it is being threatened by habitat loss and degradation.
-The loss or degradation of a critical stop-over site for migratory birds can have a devastating effect on the survival chances of migratory birds and lead to defragmentation that can have a devastating effect on populations.
+The loss or degradation of a critical stop-over site for migratory birds can have a devastating effect on the survival chances of migratory birds and lead to defragmentation, that can have a devastating effect on populations.
 Other threats, such as poisoning, unsustainable use, collisions with man-made objects and climate change are also having a negative impact on migratory birds around the world.

 World Migratory Bird Day 2020 will therefore help raise awareness on the importance of ecological connectivity for migratory birds and complement the efforts of CMS to promote ecological connectivity and functionality, international cooperation and the conservation of migratory species within the post-2020 global biodiversity framework.